Seattle Seahawks: San Francisco 49ers

 From 2011 to 2014, the Seahawks and the San Francisco 49ers emerged as two of the best teams in the NFC, and developed a rivalry as a result.
 The 49ers head coach at the time, Jim Harbaugh, had a contentious history with Seahawks coach Pete Carroll due to Harbaugh's previous job as coach at Stanford against Carroll's USC Trojans.
 Harbaugh's 49ers won the first three head-to-head contests but lost Week 16 of 2012.
 Both teams reached the playoffs that year, however the 49ers reached Super Bowl XLVII, which they lost.
 In 2013, the Seahawks won in a Week 2 contest, but the 49ers would triumph in Week 14.
-The Seahawks would beat the 49ers in the 2013 season NFC Championship Game 23–17 in a controversial win.
+The Seahawks would beat the 49ers in the 2013 season NFC Championship Game 23–17.
 The Seahawks went on to win the next 10 matchups, sweeping the regular season series against the 49ers from 2014 to 2018.
 After splitting games in 2018 and 2019, the 49ers won 6 straight against the Seahawks, including the 2022 wild card game.
 The Seahawks won the second matchup of 2024 to end the streak.
+In 2025, the two teams met in week 18 to determine the winner of the NFC West and the #1 seed in the NFC; the Seahawks won 13–3 and cost San Francisco an opportunity to never leave home since Super Bowl LX was played in San Francisco.
+Two weeks later, the 49ers travelled to Seattle for the Divisional Round match-up and were decisively defeated 41–6.

-As of the end of the 2024 season, the Seahawks lead the series 31–23.
+As of the end of the 2025 season, the Seahawks lead the series 33–24.

 Arizona Cardinals

 The Arizona Cardinals and Seahawks became divisional rivals after both were moved to the NFC West during the league's 2002 realignment.
 This rivalry has become one of the NFL's more bitter in recent years, as the mid-to-late 2010s often saw the Seahawks and Cardinals square off for NFC West supremacy.
-The rivalry hit its peak as the Cardinals frequently clashed with the Legion Of Boom-era Seahawks led by Russell Wilson and head coach Pete Carroll, although Seattle shares more intense rivalries with the Rams and 49ers.
+The rivalry hit its peak as the Cardinals led by quarterback Carson Palmer and head coach Bruce Arians frequently clashed with the Legion Of Boom-era Seahawks led by Russell Wilson and head coach Pete Carroll, although Seattle shares more intense rivalries with the Rams and 49ers.
 Despite this, the two teams have been known to beat each other on their respective home fields, with Seattle having more wins against the Cardinals in Arizona than Seattle, and vice versa.
-Seattle leads the series 30–22–1, and the two teams have yet to meet in the playoffs.
+Seattle leads the series 31–22–1, and the two teams have yet to meet in the playoffs.